zeid-hub/python-p4-v2-flask-sqlalchemy-application/README.md

 bit confusing.
 The `species` before the equal sign refers to the table column, while `species` after the equal sign refers to the route parameter.

-Let's test this new route (your result will differ):
+Let's test this new route (your result will differ).
+Navigate to 127.0.0.1:5555/species/Dog.

 ![query by species](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/species.png)